tonsmets/SelfbalancingGrid/README.md

 Make sure to create a config file based on our template!

 ### Backend
-Cope the [src-api](./src-api) folder to a vps and run `npm install` to install all dependencies.
+Copy the [src-api](./src-api) folder to a vps and run `npm install` to install all dependencies.
 Then simply run `node server.js` to get started!